ixventure/website/_projects/lab.md

 description: Minimal viable prototypes and infra prior to AIpreneur or working capital scaling opportunities.
 ---

-## Most of the nextgen tech we build has to wait for the Overton Window.
+## Most of the Nextgen Tech We Build Has to Wait for the Overton Window

 The nature of nextgen is that it is early.
 But when our studio fully matures, that will be as much a problem for us as it is for a vineyard.